freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/create-a-hash-table.english.md

 ## Instructions
 <section id='instructions'>
 Let's create the basic functionality of a hash table.
 We've created a naive hashing function for you to use.
-You can pass a string value to the function hash and it will return a hashed value you can use as a key for storage.
-Store items based on this hashed value in the this.collection object.
-Create these three methods: add, remove, and lookup.
+You can pass a string value to the function <code>hash</code> and it will return a hashed value you can use as a key for storage.
+Store items based on this hashed value in the <code>this.collection</code> object.
+Create these three methods: <code>add</code>, <code>remove</code>, and <code>lookup</code>.
 The first should accept a key value pair to add to the hash table.
 The second should remove a key-value pair when passed a key.
-The third should accept a key and return the associated value or null if the key is not present.
+The third should accept a key and return the associated value or <code>null</code> if the key is not present.
 Be sure to write your code to account for collisions!
 </section>